Sardinia

 Sardinia holidays

 Nowhere defines la bella vita quite like this Mediterranean gem.
 A dreamy island escape with a distinct Italian feel, Sardinia is beach heaven.
 Snow-white sand sloping into glimmering turquoise waters is its signature style.
 Go north to the Costa Smeralda for a glamorous seaside experience where natural beauty knows no limits.
 When you’re not exploring the coast, take your taste buds on a culinary adventure.
-Sardinia’s charm is mirrored in its cooking, so expect a warm welcome at the island’s agriturismos (traditional farms) and family-run trattorias.
+Sardinia’s charm is mirrored in its cooking, so expect a warm welcome at the island’s agriturismos (traditional farms) and family-run restaurants.

 Cannigione